IBSim/VirtualLab/docs/source/examples/ml.rst

 In the directory :file:`Analysis/Pancake/Thermocouple/MLP/EstimateField` you will find :file:`Ex7_Simulation.png` which shows the temperature field predicted by the simulation, while :file:`Ex7_ML.png` shows the temperature field estimated by the surrogate model using the temperature at the 7 thermocouple locations.
 An error plot is also provided in :file:`Ex7_Error.png`, highlighting good agreement between the two.
 This shows that it is possible to estimate a full temperature field using only 7 surface temperature points.

 Adding thermocouples to components is a time-consuming task, therefore it is desirable to use as few of them as possible.
-Where the thermocouples are placed has a big impact on whether or not the original temperature field can be retrieved.
+Where the thermocouples are placed has a big impact on whether or not the original temperature field can be reconstructed.

 The next task will look at 5 random configuraitions of 4 thermocouples to see how many temperature fields fit to them.
 These are decided using the *NbConfig*  and *NbThermocouple* attributes ::